-Depart on an overnight flight via Rome to Bari, the capital of Italy's picturesque Puglia region.
-Arrive in Bari in the afternoon and transfer to our hotel, housed in one of the beautiful masserie, or fortified farmhouses, for which Puglia is so famous.
+Depart on an overnight flight to Bari, the capital of Italy's picturesque Puglia region.
+Transfer to our hotel, housed in one of the beautiful masserie, or fortified farmhouses, for which Puglia is so famous.
 Settle into your room and enjoy free time to explore this fabulous hotel and its waterfront before our welcome reception and dinner this evening.

 Torre Coccaro (D)

 Spend the day in the Valle D’Itria, traveling through